 Easy to Take Down/Destroy

 There are many benefits to growing marijuana in a grow tent, but it does still have its drawbacks.
-Using a grow tent requires a great deal of care.
+Using a grow tent requires a great deal of care and extra gadgets to make them functional.
 You must continually check to make sure the temperatures are optimal, the light is sufficient, and the ventilation is adequate.
 Granted, you’d do this if you were growing in a grow room, but not as much if you were growing on your patio or back yard.
 Basically, a grow tent will require a bit more attention.

 When you are growing marijuana using an indoor grow tent, you will need a grow lamp.
 Grow lamps provide plants with a reliable source of energy to start healthy, vigorous, and fast-growing marijuana plants.
 When using a small grow tent, connecting LED grow lights is straightforward.
 The grow light is set above the plants pointing down, to make sure that it promotes upward and robust growth of the plant.